 When you find a way to implement experiential marketing solutions so that it fits your brand, you realize even more the importance of experiential marketing.

-However, a brand or traditional marketer may give it a try just for the sake of it, because they know it is a trend and can lead to higher customer engagement.
-They jump on the wagon without proper preparation and research, ending up with a poor campaign that damages their brand identity.
-Probably the most common pitfall is making the experience too salesy.
+However, brands or traditional content marketers may give it a try just for the sake of it, because they know it is a trend and can lead to higher customer engagement.
+They jump on the wagon without proper preparation and research, ending up with a poor experience marketing campaign that damages their positive brand identity.
+Probably the most common pitfall is making the experience too salesy, like is often the case with PR stunts.
 Attendees don’t want to feel like someone is throwing a sales pitch at them.
 It can end up with them sharing their negative experiences on social media and their inner circles, which will hurt your brand.
 Focus on creating an experience that embodies your brand’s values and doesn’t push potential customers to make a purchase.
 Also, allow the guest to experience your brand on their own terms via a self-guided experience.
 Consumers don’t like to follow a predetermined, by someone else, experience.

 Besides introducing people to your brand and helping build meaningful relationships, this exciting form of marketing is also a way to activate new customers.
 According to EventMarketer, 65% of brands say experiential programs and events directly affect their sales.